wiggywunka/Magical-Inventory-Program/README.md

 ## FAQ
 ### What is this?
-It's a Java-based inventory management program?
+It's a Magical Java-based inventory management program?

 ### How does it work?
 Well...at the moment...It doesn't actually work.
 I'm putting it together at the moment.